The three fundamental functions of the power supply system are:

 You can read more about regulation of grid operations here.

 Electricity cannot easily be stored, so the amount produced must at all times equal consumption.
-This is referred to as the instantaneous balance in the electricity system.
+Statnett has been granted a specific license delegating the authority to carry out system responsibility in the Norwegian power system, which entails ensuring that there is always an instantaneous balance between the production and consumption of electricity in Norway.
 The power market is an essential tool to ensure balance between electricity supply and demand.
 Statnett uses the results of daily price determination in the day-ahead market as the basis for planning and maintaining the instantaneous balance in the following 24-hour period.
 The continual process of balancing the electricity system is vital for the operational reliability of the power supply system.
 If an imbalance arises, the transmission system operator takes steps to restore the balance, for example by adjusting production or consumption.